openvswitch/ovs/INSTALL.DPDK.md

   the correct emulator location and set any additional options.
 If you are using a alternative character device name, please set "us_vhost_path" to the location of that device.
-The script will automatically detect and insert the correct "vhostfd" value in the QEMU command line arguements.
+The script will automatically detect and insert the correct "vhostfd" value in the QEMU command line arguments.

   5. Use virt-manager to launch the VM